Is this you?

 “I feel like a multiple meditation failure”

 ARGH!!!
 I feel your frustration at wanting to do it but not being able to keep up the momentum.
-Let me help by sharing the behind-the-scenes secrets I used to keep me going when I first started.
+Let me help by sharing the behind-the-scenes secrets I used when I first started.

 But before I dive into that, a question for you: